microsoft/aed-learn-template/learning-path-1/README.md

 6. Bulleted list of Learning Path objectives (exists, required by Learn)
 7. Bulled list of Prerequisites (exists, required by Learn)

+Module index page intro text will follow the same format with these exceptions:
+- Module title does NOT include partner name, unless relevant to module
+- Module index pages will not contain a video or image (platform constraint)
+- Connective-tissue text: “This module is part of a multi-modal learning experience.
+Start the module to see how you can follow along!”
+- Module index page text will briefly re-introduce the partnership, similar to Learning Path